 In collaboration with the Google Cultural Institute, the New Orleans Museum of Art is offering virtual tours of the museum.
 The tour features high-resolution footage of five different exhibits with more added weekly.
 Additionally, you can take advantage of the museum’s Mobile Guide to access the Sydney and Walda Besthoff Sculpture Garden collection.
 NOMA’s Youtube Channel and Instagram page are also great resources for past curator-led gallery talks, artist perspectives, interviews, and panel discussions, as well as art activities, lesson plans and recommended reading lists for little ones.

 Housed on the campus of Tulane University, the Amistad Research Center is one of New Orleans’ most trusted resources for manuscripts on African-American history, race relations and civil rights.
 Their collection includes more than 250,000 photographs, 20,000 books 2,000 periodicals and much more.
 While the center is closed until further notice, staff encourages the public to visit their website to access their existing online collections.
 Also, Amistad on the Go! is an interactive and digital education program designed by the Amistad Research Center for grades 6-12.
 The app provides humanities and arts-centered activities on themes such as Slavery & Abolition, the Reconstruction Era, and the modern Civil Rights Movement.

-The National WW II Museum opens its doors on Memorial Day.
+Editor's Note: The National WW II Museum reopened its doors on Memorial Day.
 Reserve your visit online.